Confidence intervals for the Poisson distribution

 The Blaker algorithm results in intervals that are similar to the Sterne intervals, Fig.~\ref{fig:SternBlaker}.
 The Blaker intervals have slightly better coverage and are slightly more symmetric in interval.
 However, on these properties, the Crow\&Gardner intervals are even better (see also Fig.~\ref{fig:SterneCrow}).
 On the other hand, the Blaker intervals are much closer to the Garwood intervals in symmetry (compare Fig.~\ref{fig:GarwoodBlakerSymmetry} with Fig.~\ref{fig:GarwoodCrowSymmetry}).

 When we look at continuity and nestedness, we find that the Blaker intervals are nested, though not strictly, as a function of confidence level, but exhibit discontinuous behavior, Fig.~\ref{fig:BlakerNesting}.
-The Crow\&Gardner intervals are continuous, but not nested, Fig.~\ref{fig:CGNesting}.
-Comparing these figures, we may decide that nesting is a more important property to require -- at least the intervals never get smaller with increasing confidence level.
+The Crow\&Gardner intervals are continuous, but neither nested nor monotonic with CL, Fig.~\ref{fig:CGNesting}.
+Comparing these figures, we may decide that sacrificing nesting to obtain continuity is not a good trade-off if it comes at the expense of monotonicity.